 Christina Milian booked black roles as an Afro-Latina

-Singer, songwriter and actress Christina Millian is no stranger to the stigma against Afro-Latinas in Hollywood.
-Though known for her role in the successful film “Love Don’t Cost a Thing” with ex-boyfriend Nick Cannon, Millian stated that when she first started her acting career it was hard to book roles as she was not Hispanic enough for the Latina roles and not considered black enough for the African American Roles.
+Singer, songwriter and actress Christina Milian is no stranger to the stigma against Afro-Latinas in Hollywood.
+Though known for her role in the successful film “Love Don’t Cost a Thing” with ex-boyfriend Nick Cannon, Milian stated that when she first started her acting career it was hard to book roles.
+Appearing on the Wendy Williams show, she explained that she did not look Latina enough for the Latina roles and not considered for the black roles, due to her last name Flores, which was from her father.

-After some deliberation, she and her mother decided it would be best for her to change her last name from Flores, her father’s last name, to Millian, her mother’s maiden name.
+After some deliberation, she and her mother decided it would be best for her to change her stage name from Flores, to Milian, her mother’s maiden name.
 No longer having a Hispanic last name, the Cuban-American Star found it easier to be taken seriously when trying to book African American roles.

 La La Anthony says Afro-Latina’s come in all colors

-Well known and hailed for her role as Ashley Banks, the Fresh Prince Of Bel-Air star is no stranger to the criticism attached to being Afro-Latina.
-The star recounts being barraged with questions about her hair from a young age as she states, “I remember black friends and white friends saying, ‘why is your hair different’?”
+Well known and hailed for her role as Ashley Banks, Fresh Prince Of Bel-Air star Tatyana Ali is no stranger to the criticism attached to being Afro-Latina.
+Per HuffPost, the star reccounted being barraged with questions about her hair from a young age, stating, “I remember black friends and white friends saying, ‘why is your hair different’?”
 Ali’s unique appearance can be attributed to her background that is rooted in Central America and the Carribean; her mother is from Panama and her father is Indian, from Trinidad.

 Ali was not necessarily bullied about her hair, but the star does feel like she was ostracized for having what is considered “good” hair in the black community.
-In an interview with Vlad TV she reveals, “I didn’t want to be different.
+In a 2014 interview with Vlad TV, she revealed, “I didn’t want to be different.
 I grew up wanting to twist my hair and wear my hair like my mom did and like my aunts did.”
-Ali even goes further to say that her fellow Carribean’s take the “good hair” comments far.
-She says, “Caribbean people do it even worse.
+Ali even went further to say that her fellow Carribean’s take the “good hair” comments far.
+She said, “Caribbean people do it even worse.
 They’ll say crazy things like, ‘Oh yeah, she’s so dark but she has good hair.'”

 Gina Rodriguez may be a bit darker in complexion than other Latinas in the industry, but it does not warrant her a pass to use the N-word.
 With “cancel culture” at its height and more attention being brought to racial issues on social media, it’s safe to say that there will be fewer accounts of people that are not a part of the black community casually using racial slurs.